questdb/questdb.io/blog/2021-05-05-questdb-release-6-0-tsbs-benchmark.md

 author_image_url: https://avatars.githubusercontent.com/bluestreak01
 description:
   Our new ingestion framework can sort time series data before writing to disk.
-  Here's how we built it and how it compares to ClickHouse, TimescaleDB, and InfluxDB.
+  Here's how we built it and how it compares to InfluxDB, ClickHouse, and TimescaleDB.
 keywords:
   - clickhouse
   - influxdb